 Here, test yourself:

-What caused Niagara Fall to run dry on the night of March 29, 1848?
+- What caused Niagara Falls to run dry on the night of March 29, 1848?

 Six Ways to Use Brain Quest Canada Cards in Your Homeschool